If you’re a parent, you know that little kids get sick a lot.

 Between daycare, school, and (let’s be honest) less-than-perfect hygiene practices, kids are constantly being exposed to new germs.
 It takes time for the immune system to mature and fight off these germs, so it’s common for young children to come down with sniffles, coughs, and minor illnesses.

 Fortunately, there are ways to help prevent many of the most common childhood bugs and viruses.
-To keep your kid healthy and happy, family medicine provider Dr. Beth Herman shares prevention tips and valuable information about the five most common childhood illnesses.
+To keep your kid healthy and happy, our Family Medicine team shares prevention tips and valuable information about the five most common childhood illnesses.

 Special Note on Coronavirus (COVID-19) in Children